wulechuan/wulechuan-bash-rainbow-prompt-PROJECT-DEPRECATED/ReadMe.md

 as a part of a git repository.

-This nice optional feature needs a well known utility named `git-prompt.sh`, which is licensed by GNU GPL 2.0.
+This nice optional feature needs a well known utility named `git-prompt.sh`, which is licensed under GNU GPL 2.0.

 While I'm not going to license my tool under any licensing system (but this means it happens to match a